This article contains:

 - Ask returnees to give presentations about their experiences or to become teaching assistants in language classes.

-- Show them that we’re the best organization by:
+- Show schools that we’re the best organization by:

 - Offering diversity